Patient Account Services, Healthcare Financial Assistance Program

 Application Process for HFA:

-- Application forms are made available in Pre-Registration, Admission / Registration, and several alternative registration sites to facilitate early identification and initiation of the application process.
+- Application forms (see Attachment B) are made available in Pre-Registration, Admission / Registration, and several alternative registration sites to facilitate early identification and initiation of the application process.
 Application forms may also be obtained by contacting Western Reserve Hospital as indicated on Page 5.

 - Western Reserve Hospital may accept verbal clarifications of income, family size or any information that may be unclear on an application.